opendocsg/slw-judgments-backfill/2012_SGHC_99/report.md

  (2) Subsection (1) shall not affect the extent (if any) to which a breach of duty imposed under any written law is actionable.

 Mr Tan argued that _Ma HongFei_ , which held that s 60(1) did not have the effect of removing a plaintiff’s right of private action in relation to a breach of the Act, was incorrect and should not be followed by this court.
 In support of this argument, Mr Tan relied on Gary Chan Kok Yew and Lee Pey Woan, _The Law of Torts in Singapore_ (Academy Publishing, 2011) (“ _Chan & Lee_ ”) at pp 332–334, and Ravi Chandran, _The Workplace Safety and Health Act: An Overview_ (2007) 19 SAcLJ 15 (“ _Chandran_ ”) at paras 10 and 11.
-Mr Tan also submitted that the recent decision in _Tan Juay Pah v Kimly Construction Pte Ltd and others_ [2012] SGCA 17 (“ _Tan Juay Pah_ ”), where the Court of Appeal considered the effect of s 60 of the Act, supported his argument that a breach of the Act did not confer a right of action in civil proceedings.
+Mr Tan also submitted that the recent decision in _Tan Juay Pah v Kimly Construction Pte Ltd and others_ <span class="citation">[2012] SGCA 17</span> (“ _Tan Juay Pah_ ”), where the Court of Appeal considered the effect of s 60 of the Act, supported his argument that a breach of the Act did not confer a right of action in civil proceedings.

 69     In any event, Mr Tan submitted that TEE had not breached its duties under ss 11 and 12 of the